 In risk analysis, we look to see how we can reduce the possible impact of weaknesses and threats – if possible, find a way to turn any problem into an opportunity.

 The analysis is a waste of time if you don’t act on it, so follow up regularly.

 Please don’t think I am against taking risks – entrepreneurship is all about taking risks.
 But what you need to focus on are Smart Risks.
 And strategic risks are usually what make or break your business.

-Smart risk taking involves sustainable innovation, which means a policy for constant—not occasional—improvements and breakthroughs in products and services.
-As the owner, you are the driver of sustainable innovation because—more than any other factor—it’s your approach, behaviours, prudence and culture that encourage your team to innovate.
-They are often more aware about what needs fixing, what can be improved and what the customers are saying than what you are.
-Do you encourage and harness this knowledge, or do you insist on it all coming from you?
+So how to ensure you are making smart risks?
+Smart risk-taking involves sustainable innovation, which means a policy for constant (not occasional one-off) improvement and breakthroughs in products and services.
+You are the driver of sustainable innovation because, more than any other factor it is your approach, your behaviors and culture (and Prudence) that encourage your team to provide those innovative sparks.
+They often know better than you what needs fixing, what can be improved, what the customer feedback is.
+Do you encourage and harness this talent and knowledge, or do you insist it all has to come from you?